Think of a time when you were in “the flow.”

 Law of Flow Tip #1

-Too Much Stuff – the energy flow needs a clear path to follow.
+The energy flow needs a clear path to follow.
 Too much stuff in any area slows or stops the flow.

 Think of too much stuff, like big rocks in a river.
 The water (flow) must go around them.
 The good question is, “Does this item bring me joy, or is it just taking up space?”
 Something taking up space could be slowing or stopping the flow in your life, adding to your stress.